Midsumma Carnival

 Registration

-You can register your dog for the show on the day from 11am - 2:30pm at the Picnic Information Tent adjacent to the Picnic Precinct Stage.
+You can register your dog for the show on the day from 11am - 2:30pm at the Picnic Information Tent adjacent to the Picnic Precinct Stage or at the Main Information Tent at the St Kilda Rd end of the park.

 Entry is free and the dog show will start at approximately 3pm.